How to Install Yarn on CentOS 8

 package.json file containing the information you provided.
 This file can be modified at any time.

-You can also add Yarn to and existing directory of code.
+You can also initiate a Yarn project in an existing directory.
 To do so, navigate to the directory and execute:

-To add a package as a dependency to your project, use the
+To add a package as a dependency to your project, run

 yarn add [package_name]